Queensland State: Vulnerable

 Dugong feed primarily on sea-grass, which they remove entirely from the seabed including roots.
 However they are quite selective about their diet, targeting species that are high in nitrogen and low in fibre.
 This means they maximise their intake of nutrients, whilst reducing the amount of bulk.
 Dugongs also feed on marine algae and are known to search for macro-invertebrates at the southern limits of their range in both Western Australia and on the East Coast.
 The Dugong is the only marine mammal in Australia that feeds primarily on plants.

-A Dugong diet is very specialised eating only certain suitable sea-grass meadows.
+A Dugong diet is very specialised, they eating only certain suitable sea-grass meadows.
 When referring to the total area of sea-grass, this is a poor indication of its value to the species and localised impacts (e.g. high rates of aquatic sedimentation) can have a huge impact on a Dugong population within an area.

 Sedimentation can be caused by many forms of human activities and natural disasters (see threats below).
 Sedimentation causes increased levels of turbidity that decrease the amount of available light and smother sea-grasses.
 Other threats include increased epiphytic growth caused by high levels of nutrients.